-If you’re visiting London and are still planning to enjoy all your meals in brick-and-mortar restaurants, it’s time to veer off course.
-These days, you’re liable to find some of the capital’s most delectable eats dished out of vans, trucks, and other pavement-based venues.
-From fresh báhn mì at Hanoi Kitchen and lightening fast Napolis at Fundi Pizza to venison burgers and steak salads courtesy of Wild Game Co and sea salt caramel galettes served from Suzette Crepes’ roaming Renault Estafette, top London street food traders can be found all over town.
+If you’re visiting London and are still planning to enjoy all your meals in brick-and-mortar restaurants, consider veering off course.
+These days, you’re liable to find some of the capital’s most delectable eats dished out of vans, trucks and other pavement-based venues.
+From a hot cheese toastie at Kappacasein and lightning fast Napolis at Fundi Pizza to the meatiest burgers this side of the USA, our pick of the top London street food traders can be found all over town.

 Just because it’s sold on the street doesn’t mean it’ll be packed with artery-clogging greasiness.
-It doesn’t get much fresher, lighter, or more flavourful than Hanoi Kitchen.
-The specialists in Vietnamese fare dish up vermicelli noodle bowls covered with crosshatched ribbons of fiery Sriracha, as well as satisfying báhn mì baguette sandwiches and veggie-filled summer rolls.
+It doesn’t get much fresher, lighter or more flavourful than Eat Chay.
+The specialists in Vietnamese vegan fare dish up noodle salads and a plump selection of bao as well as satisfying báhn mì and, the definitive highlight, fried tofu.

 Almost single-handedly saving London from the scourge of mediocre Mexican fare is the stellar Luardos.
-A regular participant in markets across the city, including the centrally located Kerb Kings Cross, the taco and burrito slinger’s cheery magenta truck is wonderfully easy to spot.
+A regular participant in markets and pop-ups across the city the taco and burrito slinger’s cheery magenta truck is wonderfully easy to spot.

 Korean flavours are clearly enjoying their time in the sun.
 Additional evidence?
 Kimchinary, one of the best London street food traders in the business.
 The vendor marries ingredients like kimchi with burritos and other Mexican-inspired fare, making for a happy, cross-cultural marriage.